Employee Retirement Income Security Act of 1974: Non-ERISA status and bankruptcy

 In 2005, the BAPCPA amended the Bankruptcy Code, by exempting most organized retirement plans, even those not subject to ERISA, and accorded them protected status, claimable as exempt property by a debtor declaring bankruptcy under the U.S. Bankruptcy Code.

 Now, most pension plans have the same protection as an ERISA anti-alienation clause giving these pensions the same protection as a spendthrift trust.
 The only remaining unprotected areas are the SIMPLE IRA and the SEP IRA.
 The SEP IRA is functionally similar to a self-settle trust, and a sound policy reason would exist to not shield SEP IRAs, but many financial planners argue that a rollover (or direct transfer) from a SEP IRA to a rollover IRA would give those funds protected status, too.

+Plans not subject to ERISA

+Several types of plans are typically exempt from ERISA, such as government plans, a church plan, and retirement plans maintained outside the U.S. that are primarily intended for non-resident aliens.
+In addition, certain voluntary insurance plans may be exempt from ERISA if employee participation is entirely voluntary, employees pay all costs of the plan, the employer serves no purpose other than collecting costs from participating employees through payroll deductions, and the insurer compensates the employer for nothing more than reasonable compensation for administrative services.